cake-build/website/input/docs/writing-builds/reproducible-builds/pinning-tool-version.md

 Order: 30
-Description: How to make builds reproducible when using external tools
+Excerpt: How to make builds reproducible when using external tools
 ---

 # Cake .NET Tool